enzobonansea/Sat.Recruitment/REFACTOR.md

 3. `User.IsDuplicated` logic encapsulated in a new method created with TDD

 4. Controller was also highly coupled with the persistence mechanism.
 I applied a Repository Pattern for hiding the details of how the data is retrieved from the underlying data source.
 I used Dependency Injection and I inject an interface in order to apply DIP (Dependency inversion principle).

+5. The creation logic (i.e. if a user is duplicated, return an error.
+Otherwise, create it) was isolated in a use case created with TDD.